 The Cannabis plant is said to have over one hundred different terpenes, and each one is unique in type and composition.
 They are what brings the compound variety to the many types of cannabis plants, with much research still unfolding as each terpene is studied.

 There are six primary terpenes found in hemp plants, from Myrcene, at the calming end of the spectrum to Terpinolene at the energizing end.
 Caryophyllene is a terpene that sits right in the middle and is the only terpene known to also act as a cannabinoid.
-An interesting piece with this terpene is how it interacts with the endocannabinoid system in our bodies, which research claims help with reducing inflammation.
+An interesting piece with this terpene is how it interacts with the endocannabinoid system in our bodies, which research claims help with symptom relief.

 Many cannabis labs now test for terpene content, and this is wildly important as it is suggested that terpenes can make all the difference when it comes to how cannabinoids bind to receptors in the body.
 More on this another time though.*

 As Dr. David Stewart describes, terpenoids exceed any other class of natural compound, which means CBA (Copaiba oil) is also rich in these energetic molecules.
 Terpene molecules contain isoprene, and monoterpenes are the smallest of them.
 Terpenes can be distinguished as open-chain and ring terpenes and divide into groups determined by their size.
 Monoterpenes, sesquiterpenes, and triterpenes are just some of the groups that terpenes are categorized by.